Technical demo: Bibliotheca

 | purist | 3D engine programmer, 3D rigger/animator/unwrapper |

-| Shiroiii | game director, lengendary composer, sound engineer, texture artist |
+| Shiroiii | game director, legendary composer, sound engineer, texture artist |

 | Lynod | lore/world builder, screenplay, storyboarder, voice acting coordinator |